Past Policy Forums

 Anyone with lungs can get lung cancer.
 Misconceptions related to age, smoking history, and gender continue to shape awareness and health system design, contributing to delayed diagnosis and uneven access to testing and treatment for many women.

-To coincide with Mother’s Day, Lung Cancer Canada will convene a policy roundtable bringing together women with lived experience, female clinicians, and system leaders to examine how these misconceptions contribute to systemic delays across the lung cancer care pathway and to identify opportunities for awareness and policy action to improve timely, equitable care.
+To coincide with Mother’s Day, Lung Cancer Canada convened a policy roundtable bringing together women with lived experience, female clinicians, and system leaders to examine how these misconceptions contribute to systemic delays across the lung cancer care pathway and to identify opportunities for awareness and policy action to improve timely, equitable care.